m1ghtym0/browser-pwn/README.md

 *    [CTags](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_eclipse_dev.md) (+Vim): Works well with following references and calls.
 If you're used to navigate through large source-trees with this puristic setup, it can be a good option for you.
 The downside being of course the lack of the features most of the big IDEs come with nowadays.
 *    [CLion](https://www.jetbrains.com/clion/): I use JetBrain products for a lot of my coding activities, but CLion didn't work well for me, especially following references.
 Of course this might be due to setup issues.
-*    [Eclipse](https://www.eclipse.org/): I haven't used it in a while, but this turned out to be the best option for me.
+*    [Eclipse](https://www.eclipse.org/): I haven't used it in a while, but this turned out to be a good option.
+Unfortunately, it takes a lot of resources for the indexer to run through the code.
      * [Here](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_eclipse_dev.md) is a setup description for the Chromium-Project, but it works similiarily for the other projects as well.
+*    [ccls](https://github.com/MaskRay/ccls)+[VSCode](https://code.visualstudio.com/) This is the best option for me so far. ccls is very fast with indexing the repos and works great with VSCode.
+You can also combine it with other editors and IDEs see https://github.com/MaskRay/ccls/wiki/Editor-Configuration

 ## Chromium (Blink)